 Name of person for whom the application was made: This is for custom applicators.
 Note client information.
 Custom applicators are required to provide application records to their clients.

-Pest timing: Record the pest stage when application was made.
-Herbicide example – unemerged, seedling, tillering, rosette, etc. Insecticide example – egg, first/second instar, third/fourth instar, adult
+Pest timing: Record the pest stage when the application was made.
+Herbicide example – unemerged (not germinated), seedling, tillering, rosette, etc. Insecticide example – egg, first/second instar, third/fourth instar, adult

 Reasons for delaying an application: Record any management decision regarding delaying an application.
 For example, due to the sensitive crop that sits just north of the field, I waited until June 12 to make this application when there was a 5 mph North Wind.